 How To Start Mindful Journaling To Ease Anxiety

 If you’re new to journaling, you might be hit with ‘writer’s block’.
 Remember, any new behaviour or practice can take getting used to.
-As a start, you might find it helpful to set a timer for five or ten minutes to help you stay on task.
+As a start, you might find it helpful to set a five or ten minute time limit to help you stay on task.

 Be intentional about creating time to write your feelings out.
 Turn it into a ritual by making yourself a warm drink, lighting a candle, or choosing a nice spot to write in.
-This might help the process become habitual in the future.
+This might help you create a daily routine in the future.

-When you’re ready to get writing, one of the following prompts may help alleviate anxious feelings.
+When you’re ready to get writing, the following list of journal prompts may help alleviate anxious feelings.

 Each problem is different.
 So, I have a roster of mindful journaling prompts that I turn to depending on the issue or feelings that I’m overcome with.
-I’ve included an example of a situation where the prompt is most helpful to use.
+I’ve included an example of a situation when each writing prompt is most helpful to use.

 Prompt: What Am I Feeling Right Now?